W-A-I-L-A-W-8/redesign/_posts/2020-09-11-the-designer-experience.md

 * Understanding of NPM.
 * Comfortable using a CLI.
-* Knowledge / experienc of templating languages (preferrably Liquid Templating).
+* Knowledge / experience of templating languages (preferably Liquid Templating).
 * Theme customisation.
 * Decent SASS skills so you can customise till your heart's content.
 * Working knowledge of Github or happy to try.

 #### Why did I switch to Jekyll?
 After many years working with WordPress I was finding it increasingly cumbersome.
 The experience was some what frustrating, slow and painful to manage.
 I felt it was a bit overkill for my needs and I was craving a solution that was simple to maintain, flexible and lightweight.

 #### So, I chose Jekyll
 And that's the reason we're here talking about Jekyll.
 Even for me, I discovered it was ridiculously simple.
 What's more simplistic than taking plain text files and converting them into static websites.
 I enjoy a bit of coding from time to time but as a designer my focus is on the design stuff and it was no different building my own website.
 I wanted a painless, quick solution to get my portfolio up and running.

 #### Is there anything else out there?
 Before settling on my choice, I reviewed other static site generators such as Gatsby, Hugo and many others but what attracted me to Jekyll was it's sheer simplicity and as it was well documented.

 The other thing that caught my attention was that, I could have my site up and running in a matter of seconds.
 The prerequisites are minimal (especially if you own a Mac) and being able to host your website for free on [Github Pages](https://pages.github.com/) was very appealing.
 There was also an additional bonus of being able to serve it via [Cloudflare](https://www.cloudflare.com/en-au/).

 From a design side I was able to theme it with one of many gem based themes thus keeping it minimal with only the features I required.
 Following on from this I could choose to customise and style to my liking.